Alec Salt

 Credit also to my 1970's vintage Apple Computer:

 While living in Raleigh, NC in 1978, I bought this Apple II computer.
 It was one of the first available at the time, costing about $1000 with Integer Basic (no floating point) and 16K of memory.
 In those days, programming microcomputers was a "hobby" and I spent a lot of time doing it.
-Computer programming became an important part of my career.
+Computer programming (completely self-taught) became an integral part of my career.
+At Wash U, data collection in the lab was always computer controlled using software I developed myself.
+The FluidSim program required knowledge both of fluid physiology and programming.
+None of these things would have happened without that original Apple II.